eth-cscs/firecrest/doc/source/tutorial.rst

         }
     }

-In the data field we can see the information about the slurm job.
+In the field labeled *data*, we can see the information about the slurm job.
-You can get Slurm's `job id` as well as the status of the submission, in this case it was successful.
+You can get Slurm's `job id` as well as the status of the submission, which in this case was successful.
 The rest of the fields are about the FirecREST task.

 .. tip::